hashicorp/terraform-provider-kubernetes/website/docs/r/service_account.html.markdown

 #### Arguments

 * `annotations` - (Optional) An unstructured key value map stored with the service account that may be used to store arbitrary metadata.
-More info: http://kubernetes.io/docs/user-guide/annotations
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/annotations)
 * `generate_name` - (Optional) Prefix, used by the server, to generate a unique name ONLY IF the `name` field has not been provided.
 This value will also be combined with a unique suffix.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#idempotency
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#idempotency)
 * `labels` - (Optional) Map of string keys and values that can be used to organize and categorize (scope and select) the service account.
 May match selectors of replication controllers and services.
-More info: http://kubernetes.io/docs/user-guide/labels
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/labels)
 * `name` - (Optional) Name of the service account, must be unique.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)
 * `namespace` - (Optional) Namespace defines the space within which name of the service account must be unique.

 #### Attributes

 * `generation` - A sequence number representing a specific generation of the desired state.
 * `resource_version` - An opaque value that represents the internal version of this service account that can be used by clients to determine when service account has changed.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#concurrency-control-and-consistency
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#concurrency-control-and-consistency)
 * `self_link` - A URL representing this service account.
 * `uid` - The unique in time and space value for this service account.
-More info: http://kubernetes.io/docs/user-guide/identifiers#uids
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#uids)

 ### `image_pull_secret`

 #### Arguments

 * `name` - (Optional) Name of the referent.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)

 ### `secret`

 #### Arguments

 * `name` - (Optional) Name of the referent.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)

 ## Attributes Reference